iNavFlight/inav/docs/MixerProfile.md

 You can use `MAX` servo input to set a fixed input for the tilting servo.
 Speed setting for `MAX` input is available in the CLI.

-It is recommended to have some amount of control surface (elevon / elevator) mapped for stabilisation even in MR mode to get improved authority when airspeed is high.
+It is recommended to have some amount of control surface (elevon / elevator) mapped for stabilization even in MR mode to get improved authority when airspeed is high.

 **Double check all settings in CLI with the `diff all` command**; make sure you have set the correct settings.
 Also check what will change with `mixer_profile`.
 For example servo output min / max range will not change.
 But `smix` and `mmix` will change.